 Prior to making an offer, the hiring manager should check with the unit’s HR Officer to confirm what the salary offer will be when the market reference range is determined and authorized for the job.

 Administrators and Professionals: Complete an Affirmative Action Recruitment Report in PeopleAdmin

 This report documents the measures that were taken during the recruiting process to ensure a diverse pool of candidates was reached, including recruitment activities, and the rationale for selecting the final candidate.

-No job offer can be extended for 104/114 or 106/116* positions until all qualified internal candidates, who have applied within the first 5 days, have been interviewed.
+No job offer can be extended for Office and Clerical (Local 3882) and Laboratory and Technical (Local 3882)* positions until all qualified internal candidates, who have applied within the first 5 days, have been interviewed.